baffles/projects.baf.cc/readme.md

 ## Building

 To generate PDF files, run `cake generate:pdf`.
-To build the web content itself, run `cake generate:web`.
+To build the web content itself, run `cake generate:web`. `cake generate:all` will generate all artifacts.
 Run `cake` to view other options.

 To remove the output files, run `cake clean`.